missly55/portfolio/README.md

 About Me:

-Hi, I'm an aspiring cybersecurity professional, currently learning and building hands-on skills to break into the field.
+Hi, I’m Lynell, an aspiring IT Support and Cybersecurity professional actively building hands-on skills through platforms like TryHackMe and self-guided labs.

- I'm especially interested in defensive security and aim to work as a Tier 1 SOC Analyst.

- I’ve worked on projects using tools like:

-OPNsense, Ubuntu, Wireshark, and VirtualBox for network setup and traffic analysis

-Nmap and Nessus for vulnerability scanning and network discovery

-I'm currently hold certifications like CompTIA Security+, CySA+, and Network+, while sharpening my skills on platforms like TryHackMe.

-I'm always learning and looking to grow in areas like network defense, threat detection, and SOC operations.
+By working through real-world scenarios—such as troubleshooting system issues, managing user accounts, and responding to security incidents—I’m preparing to bring practical, problem-solving value to an IT team.

+Currently, I work as a Sortation Associate at Amazon, where I’ve developed transferable skills like precision, teamwork, and staying calm under pressure.
+Now, I’m channeling those strengths into my passion for technology—especially in areas like digital security, user support, and system administration.

+While I’m not from a traditional tech background, I’m bridging that gap through labs, certifications, and continuous learning.
+I’m seeking an entry-level IT Support or Cybersecurity role where I can grow and contribute as part of a real-world team.

+💼 Certifications & Education
+CompTIA Security+ – Cybersecurity fundamentals: threats, risk mitigation, identity & access

+CompTIA CySA+ – SOC tools, threat detection, and incident response

+Microsoft Certified: Security, Compliance & Identity Fundamentals – Core security and compliance concepts

+BSc.
+Information Technology